RanWeiner/Parallel-Shearsort/README.md

 # Parallel-Shearsort
-Shearsort Algorithm implementation using MPI, to sort a set of words in lexicographic order
+Shearsort Algorithm implementation using MPI.
+Sorting a set of words in lexicographic order.

 •	At the end of the program the words are displayed in a snake-like matrix order.